goeh/grails-crm-invitation/README.md

 - Task/Todo Lists
 - Project Management

-# Grails CRM - Invitation Plugin
+# GR8 CRM - Invitation Plugin

-Grails CRM users can share information with other users.
+GR8 CRM users can share information with other users.
 This plugin manages user invitations.
 An invitation is created by calling `crmInvitationService.createInvitation(...)`.
 This triggers an event `crmInvitation#created`.
 The application must subscribe to this event and probably wants to send an invitation email to the invited user.